Finland in the Eurovision Song Contest 1978: Before Eurovision

 Seven entries were selected for the competition from 137 received submissions.
 The members of the selection jury were Heikki Seppälä, Ossi Runne, Jarmo Porola, Risto Hiltunen, Kari Kantalainen, Julius Heikkilä, Ilpo Saastamoinen, and Arthur Fuhrmann.

 National final

 Yleisradio (Yle) held the Finnish national final on 11 February 1978 at its television studios in Tampere, hosted by Klaus Thomasson.
 This was the first time the national selection was held outside of Helsinki since Helsinki's television studios were under renovation.
-The final was held in conjuction with the Intervision national final.
+The final was held in conjunction with the Intervision national final.
 For the first time since 1966 the conductor in the national final was not Ossi Runne but Risto Hiltunen instead.
 The winner was chosen by regional juries.
 Each jury group consisted of 15 members, and each juror distributed their points between 1–5 points for each song.

 In addition to the performances of the competing entries, the interval act featured Helena Vondráčková, the previous year's winner of Intervision Song Contest, performing "The Windmills of Your Mind" and "Honey Pie".